19hours/sg-statutes/Acts/Companies Act.md

 (ii) in any other case, particulars of its principal activity or activities at the following dates:

-(A) the date to which the accounts of the company are made up; and
+(A) the date to which the financial statements of the company are made up; and

+[S 383/2015 wef 01/07/2015]

 (B) the date of the annual return;